 Using an existing gas pipeline to transport hydrogen

 What better way to create infrastructure for transporting hydrogen, than using what is already in place?
-In the Netherlands, Gasunie, an energy network operator, has a pipeline which it used in the past to transport gas to two chemical companies, Yara and Dow.
+In the Netherlands, Gasunie, an energy network operator, has a pipeline which it used in the past to transport natural gas to two chemical companies, Yara and Dow.
 With a few adjustments, the underground pipeline has been given new purpose to transport hydrogen efficiently and safely.

 The 12-kilometre long pipeline is in use on a commercial basis to transport more than 4 kilotons hydrogen per year.
 Transporting hydrogen via the pipeline lowers energy consumption by 0,15 petajoule per year.
 This compares to annual gas usage of 3000 households.
 It also reduces CO2 emissions by 10.000 tonnes.

 The aim is to transport hydrogen to a third chemical company, ICL-IP in future.
 By 2030 the network could have a capacity of over 10 Gigawatt.
-This is the equivalent horsepower to 13 million horses.

 Associated SDG targets